top of page

 5. Support Local and National Organizations

-Donate, volunteer, or amplify the work of organizations making mental health care more accessible and equitable.
+Donate, volunteer, or amplify the work of organizations that make mental health care more accessible and equitable.
+Your support can have a meaningful impact.

-If you or someone you know is looking for support, here are trusted places to begin:
+If you or someone you know is seeking assistance, here are trusted places to begin:

 • Roots to Rising Therapy Services: We offer individual, family, and parent-focused therapy.
 Explore our services »